Confidentiality Awareness and Law

 - Introduction, Background, The Report - General Principles, Principle 1, Principle 2, Principle 3, Principle 4, Principle 5, Principle 6, Links to Legislation and Common Law, References

-- Introduction, Links to previous legislation, Health Records, The Act and common law, What is data?, What is a relevant filing system?, Personal data, Sensitive personal data
+- Introduction, Links to previous legislation, Current legislation, Health Records, The Act and common law, What is data?, What is a relevant filing system?, Personal data, Sensitive personal data

-- Processing, Data subject, Rights of data subjects, Lacking mental capacity, Information held by county councils, Health records, Social work records, Concerns and complaints
+- Processing, Data subject, Rights of data subjects, Other information, Children - data subject rights, Incapacitated adults - data subject rights, Lacking mental capacity, Information held by county councils, When a request has been made, When a request has been refused, How sgould datat requests be provided?, Concerns and complaints

-- Information Commissioner, Data controller, Data processor, Key principles, Principle 1, Principle 2, Principle 3, Principle 4, Principle 5, Principle 6, Principle 7, Principle 8
+- Information Commissioner, Data controller, Data processor, Key principles, Principle 1, Principle 2, Principle 3, Principle 4, Principle 5, Principle 6, Position under the GDPR (Principles), Old Principle 8

-- Information exceptions, Contravening the Act, Fees, References
+- Contravening the Act, Fees, Why the change?, References

 - Introduction, What is the Freedom of Information Act?, Links to Data Protection Act, Who does the 2000 Act apply to?, Who does the 2002 Act apply to?, Who do the Acts not apply to?